 - American Chemical Society certification

-- Undergraduate Research: complete a research-intensive semester or more working with UMassD faculty on projects that you may have the opportunity to present on campus or at a professional conference.
+- Research-intensive semester: work with faculty on projects with opportunities to present on campus or at a professional conference

-- Technology: use state-of-the-art equipment including a nuclear magnetic resonance spectrometer, an atomic absorption spectrophotometer, x-ray diffractometer, a voltametric analyzer, biosensors, mass spectrometers, electrophoresis systems, and a DNA sequencer.
+- Technology: use state-of-the-art equipment including a nuclear magnetic resonance spectrometer, atomic absorption spectrophotometer, x-ray diffractometer, voltametric analyzer, biosensors, mass spectrometers, electrophoresis systems, and DNA sequencer

-- Cranberry Health Research Center: this collaboration combines the strengths of academia, medical institutions and industry to provide solid scientific evidence for cranberry's role in health and nutrition.
+- Cranberry Health Research Center: a collaboration among academia, medical institutions, and industry to provide scientific evidence for the cranberry's role in health and nutrition

 Advance your study